Method used

 Based on e.g. this study on mice (which showed that dose in relation to body weight is crucial to the effect) I am, however, of the belief that supplements, containing all kinds of mushroom extracts in less concentrated amounts, will be more suitable as prevention than as a cure.

-For this reason, I have chosen to give Ditte extract from the following 3 medicinal mushrooms, so that these can support each other, and so that she daily gets a sufficiently large amount of the individual mushroom per kg body weight (2.8 kg):
+Ditte Dot Com has received extract from the following 3 medicinal mushrooms in order for these to support each other and to give her a sufficient amount of the individual mushroom per kg of body weight (of 2.8 kg) daily:

 In the attempt to prevent recurrence of (previous) mammary gland tumors, (previous) tumors, etc., in the abdominal cavity and (previous) tumor on the liver and in order to support the liver: